dayastark/CRUD-SPA/README.md

 # CRUD Operation In Single Page ASP.NET-MVC

-Here is provide you rich, robust and successfully CRUD operation in single.
-Which have many built in function with validation, Partial View Update and many more, Also in this repo include Three Tire Architecture with Repository pattern.
+Here is provide you rich, robust and fast CRUD operation in single page.
+Which have many built in functionality with validation.
+Ex.
+Partial View Update and many more, Also in this repo include Three Tire Architecture with Repository pattern.
 Users can use this repository with multiple Uses.

 Prerequisite
 1. MSSQL Server with Entity Framework